 He glanced down at the ground, attempting to will away the blush burning its way up his neck.
 He’d been blushing a whole lot more since Cole came into his life.
 Usually, he didn’t care because he knew Cole liked to make him blush and when he did, Cole tended to lose most of his inhibitions.

-He looked up just in time to see the newly appointed States Attorney approaching.
+He looked up just in time to see the newly elected States Attorney approaching.
 Anthony Gibbs was perfect for the job.
 It suited him as well as the grey pinstripe suit he was wearing.
 It brought out his eyes and those few greying hairs.

 “What a shit show,” Tony said, coming to a halt across from Cade.
 “Remind me again why I let you guys run wild?”